adamlu123/NACC/README.md

-# NACC
+# NACC UDS Analysis

-This is a project investigating the association between race and NPI score (Neuropsychiatric Inventory ) for demented patients due Alzheimer's diseases.
+This study focuses on investigating the association between race/ethnicity and baseline NPI score (Neuropsychiatric Inventory ) for demented patients due Alzheimer's diseases.

 Alzheimer's diseases research relies on accurate assessment of patient change over time.
 Usually a participant is accompanied with an informant, assessments depend on accurate and consistent ratings by informant.